Alpha Delta Phi: Board of Governors

 The convention also elects the Board of Governors.
-There are eleven Alumni Governors, elected for three year terms, and a Student Governor elected annually.
+There are eleven Alumni Governors, elected for three-year terms, and a Student Governor elected annually.
 The terms of the Alumni Governors are staggered to provide continuity.
-There are other restrictions on who may be elected to assure that no region or chapter may dominate the Board.
+There are other restrictions on who may be elected to ensure that no region or chapter may dominate the Board.

 The Board of Governors generally holds four regular meetings each year.
 One of these is at the convention; others are held at various chapter houses in the fall, winter, and spring.

-The governors elect the president, vice president, secretary and treasurer.
+The governors elect the president, vice president, secretary, and treasurer.
 The president, with board approval, may appoint an assistant treasurer and committee chairmen, who may or may not be governors.
 An undergraduate Assistant Secretary is elected by the undergraduate delegates of the convention.
 The Board of Governors appoints Regional Directors to coordinate activities of interest to nearby chapters and alumni organizations.